nowtechnologies/open-ventilator/index.md

 ## Recommendation ##

-**For COVID-19 patients pressure control mode should be used instead of the volume control mode to protect lungs.
+**For COVID-19 patients pressure control mode should be used instead of the volume control mode to protect the lungs.
 If the patient has spontaneous breathing APRV or bilevel or CPAP methods are the most lung-protective modes.
 When the patient has no breathing a medical ventilator should be used.
 When the patient has spontaneous breathing can be ventilated using a CPAP machine or an air pump system developed by TU Delft.**

 *Note1: The CPAP machines need to have a filter to avoid ventilating the virus into the air.